New Tourism Attractions In Kuala Lumpur

 ![]() |

-Soon to be Malaysia’s tallest building is the Merdeka 118.
-Photo by TurnerConstruction. |
+| Soon to be Malaysia’s tallest building is the Merdeka 118—photo by TurnerConstruction. |

+When this massive mega building is completed in 2021, it will be the talk of Kuala Lumpur, Malaysia, and likely the world as well.
 And why?
-Because the PNB 118 is a 118-story, 644-meter (2,113 feet) mega skyscraper that will also be the tallest building in Malaysia, Southeast Asia, and the fourth-tallest building in the world.
+The PNB 118 is a 118-story, 644-meter (2,113 feet) mega skyscraper that will also be the tallest building in Malaysia, Southeast Asia, and the fourth-tallest building in the world.

 ![]() |

-Merdeka 118 is seen from Petaling Street in Kuala Lumpur. |
+| Merdeka 118 is seen from Petaling Street in Kuala Lumpur. |

-Where: Near Merdeka Stadium around Petaling Street
+Where: Near Merdeka Stadium, around Petaling Street

 Address: Cangkat Stadium, Kuala Lumpur City Centre